Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Discussion

 \section{Discussion}

-Our examples show that many reliability guarantees now become possible because of the ability of our new framework to tightly control non-monotonic risks in practical settings.
-Furthermore, the SGT framework, combined with the reframing of risk control as hypothesis testing, allows for very tight control of these risks.
-This connection is somewhat surprising; SGT was developed within the medical statistics community for very small hypothesis spaces, such as two major and two minor endpoints of a clinical trial.
-However, in our work the graphical testing framework is most useful---in fact, nearly required---for large hypothesis spaces.
+Our examples showcase useful statistical guarantees for complicated, modern machine learning systems without directly analyzing the fitting procedure.
+Statistical procedures like LTT or conformal prediction, which wrap around machine learning deployments, are likely to increase in popularity---and even to become standard---since machine learning engineers will continue to build new models faster than case-by-case theoretical analyses can be completed.
+Indeed, in the face of neural network engineering, statistics itself has become decoupled from how engineers train models; meanwhile, statistical ideas are all-the-more important for interpreting these non-parametric predictors.
+We believe this tension will be a critical point of discussion for statisticians.

-On a similar note, the reader may wonder why uniform concentration performs so poorly on our examples, given its long history of use for the analysis of machine learning algorithms.
-This fact is even more surprising given our use of various advanced techniques in uniform concentration that yield sharp constants \citep[e.g.][]{anthony1993result, parrondo1993vapnik}.
-Roughly, the reason for this conservativeness is that the existing techniques to derive the concentration inequalities apply the union bound (i.e., the Bonferroni correction) over a large grid of values.
-By contrast, a carefully designed multiple testing approach judiciously prioritizes a smaller set of promising hypotheses, avoiding the severe multiplicity correction.
+On the technical side, hypothesis testing combined with SGT allows for very tight control of risks while uniform concentration does not.
+This is surprising; SGT was developed within the medical statistics community for very small hypothesis spaces, such as two major and two minor endpoints of a clinical trial.
+Meanwhile, uniform concentration has a long history of use for the analysis of machine learning algorithms, and we derived sharp constants for the bound we tested using advanced uniform concentration inequalities~\citep[e.g.][]{anthony1993result}.
+Despite this, in our work the testing framework is more useful, perhaps because it solves the easier discretized problem.

-Turning to open questions, we first mention what has become a standard surgeon-general's warning in the field of distribution-free statistics: all of the guarantees in this paper are marginal.
+Turning to open questions, we first mention what has become a standard surgeon-general's warning in the field of distribution-free statistics: all the guarantees in this paper are marginal.
 The reader should internalize what this means: we cannot guarantee that the errors are balanced over different strata of $X$- and $Y$-space, even meaningful ones such as object class, race, sex, illumination, et cetera.
-All of the errors may occur in one pathological bin---although it is possible to guard against such behaviors by designing a good score and evaluating the algorithms over relevant strata~\cite{angelopoulos2021gentle}.
+All the errors may occur in one pathological bin---although it is possible to guard against such behaviors by designing a good score and evaluating the algorithms over relevant strata.
 Extending the proposed techniques to have errors exactly or approximately balanced across strata is an open direction of great importance.

 The work presented herein opens many other questions for future work.
 We have not explored the question of optimal testing procedures---neither when they exist, nor what they would be, nor when they are SGTs.
 Additionally, the SGTs used above are relatively simple and somewhat hand-designed heuristic procedures.
 One could hope to do better by learning the graph from another data split.
 We are not aware of work addressing this topic---such methods would not have been relevant in the medical statistics community that originated SGTs.
 On a different note, the capability to tightly control non-monotonic risks should enable computer scientists and statisticians in many applied areas to more carefully audit and certify their algorithmic predictions.
 We hope our examples demonstrate to this community that, even in complex setups with sophisticated algorithms, pragmatic and explicit statistical guarantees are possible.